 Hit ITV show Dancing on Ice is back on our TV screens and fans of the show could not be happier.
-Millions of viewers will tune in to watch the latest group of celebrities attempt to make the transition from novice skaters to excellent dancers, each hoping to follow in the footsteps of the show’s other winners from years past.
+Millions of viewers will tune in to watch the latest group of celebrities attempt to make the transition from novice skaters to excellent dancers, each hoping to follow in the footsteps of the show’s winners from years past.
 Speaking of those winners, for some of them, winning Dancing on Ice helped to change their lives.
-We’ve taken a look back at the winners from every series of the show so far to see what they’ve been up to since being crowned as a Dancing on Ice champion.
+We’ve taken a look back at the victors from every series of the show so far to see what they’ve been up to since being crowned as a Dancing on Ice champion.

 Series 1 - Gaynor Faye

 Actress Gaynor Faye was the first-ever Dancing on Ice champion, winning the show with partner Daniel Whiston back in 2006.
 Faye went on to appear in the stage adaptation of Calendar Girls at London’s Noel Coward Theatre before taking up a role on Emmerdale.
 She played the part of Megan Macey from 2012 until 2019.